 At 9:30 a.m.
-EST, the Toronto and New York stock exchanges open, and transactions start streaming across the bottom of television screens tuned to financial cable stations.
-Changes in the major market indexes - the TSX Composite, Dow Jones Industrial Average, the S&P 500, and the NASDAQ index - also flash on the screen.
+EST the New York Stock Exchange opens, and transactions start streaming across the bottom of television screens tuned to financial cable stations.
+Changes in the major market indexes - the Dow Jones Industrial Average, the S&P 500, and the NASDAQ index - also flash on the screen.
 In fact, these indexes are updated almost every five seconds on the screen.
 Far more exciting than a political race or sporting event, this event never ends and offers constant change and excitement.
 Even after the markets close, reporting of still-open overseas markets continues.
-The performance of futures of stock market indexes then appears on-screen.
+The performance of futures of U.S. stock market indexes then appears on screen.

 All of this reporting and data don't make us better investors.
-Although the conventionally accepted notion is that this information overload levels the playing field for the individual investor, we know too many investors who make emotionally based decisions prodded by all this noise, prognostication, opinion, and hearsay.
+Although the conventionally accepted notion is that this information overload levels the playing field for the individual investor, I know too many investors who make emotionally based decisions prodded by all this noise, prognostication, opinion, and hearsay.

-Poor method of guest selection
+Poor method of quest selection

 Some journalists, often in an effort to overcome their own lack of knowledge, like to interview "experts."
 A classic example of this problem is the media exposure that author Charles Givens used to receive.
 Givens became a darling of the media and the public following unprecedented, consecutive three-day appearances on NBC's Today show.
-Givens regularly held court on the talk show circuit with the likes of Larry King and Oprah Winfrey.